Product Portfolio & Case Studies

 The Problem

-Data science teams build models.
-Product teams ship features.
-The gap between them is where AI value dies.
-At Neustar/TransUnion, enterprise AI fraud analytics models were being built but not operationalized — the path from model output to product feature to customer value was undefined, slow, and fragile.
+Data science teams build the models.
+Shipping them as features falls to the product team.
+The space between the two is where AI value gets lost.
+At Neustar/TransUnion, enterprise AI fraud models were getting built and never operationalized.
+The path from model output to product feature to customer value was undefined, slow, and fragile.

 My Role & Decisions

-I sat at the intersection of systems engineering and product, responsible for translating model capability into product requirements.
-Key decisions: (1) Partnered with data scientists to define product success metrics for each model — not technical accuracy metrics, but business outcome metrics the customer actually cared about; (2) Rebuilt the platform delivery architecture to decouple build and deploy cycles, reducing build time by 75%; (3) Drove a 40% infrastructure cost reduction through systematic consolidation that became a repeatable framework; (4) Created a shared model lifecycle process that gave both engineering and product visibility into the same pipeline — eliminating the translation loss that had been killing time-to-value.
+I sat at the intersection of systems engineering and product, responsible for turning model capability into product requirements.
+Key decisions: (1) Partnered with data scientists to define product success metrics for each model, the business outcomes the customer cared about rather than raw technical accuracy; (2) Rebuilt the platform delivery architecture to decouple build and deploy cycles, cutting build time by 75%; (3) Led a 40% infrastructure cost reduction through systematic consolidation that became a repeatable framework; (4) Created a shared model lifecycle process that gave engineering and product one view of the same pipeline, closing the translation loss that had stalled time-to-value.

 What I Learned

-The hardest AI product problem isn't building the model — it's defining what success looks like in terms the customer uses to measure their own job.
-A model that's 94% accurate but doesn't map to a customer's decision workflow is a science project, not a product.
+The hardest AI product problem is not building the model.
+It is defining what success looks like in the terms the customer uses to measure their own job.
+A model can be 94% accurate and still be a science project, if it never maps to the decision the customer is making.
+A product has to earn its place in the workflow.

 75%